Grade (climbing): British E-grade

 The key to understanding the British E-grade system is the relationship between the two grades.
 For each adjectival grade there is a typical technical grade for a standard route.
-For example, E4 is often associated with 6a, so E4 6a means the route has a normal level of risk and other related factors for its technical level of 6a.
-However, E5 6a would imply that the risk is higher (i.e. closer to an American YDS "R"), while E6 6a would imply a very significant risk (i.e. like the American YDS R/X), and a rare E7 6a would be effectively no protection (i.e. a full American YDS "X", or essentially a free solo route).
-Similarly, E3 6a implies a well-protected route, while E2 or E1 6a would imply easily available bomb-proof protection.
+For example, E4 is often associated with 6a, so E4 6a means that the route has a normal level of risk and other related factors for its technical level of 6a.
+E5 6a indicates that the risk is higher (i.e., closer to an American YDS "R"), while E6 6a indicates a very significant risk (like the American YDS R/X), and a rare E7 6a means effectively no protection (similar to a full American YDS "X" or essentially a free solo route).
+Similarly, E3 6a is a well-protected route, while E2 or E1 6a means easily available bomb-proof protection.